mhvwerts/tifffile/README.rst

 Notes
 -----
-This is a an old, deprecated version of the code at http://www.lfd.uci.edu/~gohlke/code/tifffile.py.html.
+This is a a former (officially deprecated) version of the code at http://www.lfd.uci.edu/~gohlke/code/tifffile.py.html.

 Tested on little-endian platforms only.